supersjellie/openhab-itho-fan/README.md

 11. Reason is the script object is reused.
 You can take advantage of this by placing variables on the this object.
 They will become in memory vars that can be used over executions
 12. The rule it triggered by CRON and change on current_speed.
 The latter is set by the rule so a bit of logic is present to prevent execution loops
 13. The rule also helps the GUI by resetting the command item.
 If it's 'low' it means low has been sent to addon (and applied) but the result had not been read by openHAB (max 30 secs delay).
 When applied it will be 'X'
+14. It seems not all components in the widget respond the same to optional items.
+Sometimes a (prop.xxx), (prop.xxx=='') or (prop.xxx==undefined) get the right result
+15. Do them all, if an optional prop is somewhere in de widget not converted the internal code will crash making it's behaviour (update) unreliable.